ci-group/revolve2/docs/source/installation/index.rst

 ============
 Revolve2 consists of multiple Python packages.
 Not all packages are required; pick what you need based on your use case.
 In the following section you will find out what packages you need for your research.
-While Revolve2 works on all OS we strongly recommend using a Linux based system, since this makes installation easier and avoid a lot of issues with building packages.
+While Revolve2 works on all OS`s we strongly recommend using a Linux based system, since this makes installation easier and avoid a lot of issues with building packages.
-If you run into issues building packages on different a OS than a Linux distribution we will not be able to help.
+If you run into issues building packages on a different OS than a Linux distribution we will not be able to offer assistance.

 -------------
 Prerequisites